Ji-Man Choi makes history in Rays' Game 2 win over Dodgers

 Making things even sweet for Choi, the Rays won the game 6-4.

-Brandon Lowe had to home runs in the game, which contributed greatly to the win.
+Brandon Lowe had two home runs in the game, which contributed greatly to the win.
 The first homer came in the first inning off of Dodgers opening pitcher Tony Gonsolin.
 He then would hit a two-run home run off of Dustin May in the fifth inning.

 The two dingers helped the Rays fend off a Dodgers team that was looking to strike big and it was a far cry from Game 1.
 Lowe had been 6-for-52 in the playoffs before the World Series began.
 He was 0-for-4 Tuesday night against Los Angeles in Game 1.